How does the program work?

 Migration from Office 365 to Exchange

 CodeTwo Exchange Migration easily transfers mailboxes and public folders from Office 365 to an on-premises Exchange organization.
 The program uses encrypted connections so that your data is secured against an unauthorized access during the migration process.
+Your Office 365 credentials are safeguarded as well, since the program does not use them to access your tenant.
+Instead, CodeTwo Exchange Migration’s connection to Exchange Online is authenticated with OAuth 2.0 access tokens.

 Migration from an Office 365 tenant to an on-premises Exchange server is managed through EWS on both ends.
 In a typical Exchange-to-Exchange scenario, it is recommended to install the program in the source domain.
 However, in this case, where the source server is a cloud server, the program needs to be installed in the target server domain, which is on-premises Exchange.
 You do not have to set up any intermediary servers as the migration process is performed “door-to-door”, in one direct hop.